 (ii) provides the Delivery Body with the information required in order to carry out a DSR Test under Rule 13.2.5, or a Joint DSR Test under Rule 13.2B.5.

-(b) A Capacity Provider may notify the Delivery Body and the CM Settlement Body that it wishes to remove one or more DSR CMU Component from a DSR CMU that is a Capacity Committed CMU (except if the CMU has been awarded a Capacity Agreement of a duration exceeding one Delivery Year and has not yet met the requirements of Rule 8.3.2 (DSR Test) and Rule 8.3.6 (Evidence of Total Project Spend)).
+(b) A Capacity Provider may notify the CM Settlement Body that it wishes to remove one or more DSR CMU Component from a DSR CMU that is a Capacity Committed CMU (except if the CMU has been awarded a Capacity Agreement of a duration exceeding one Delivery Year and has not yet met the requirements of Rule 8.3.2 (DSR Test) and Rule 8.3.6 (Evidence of Total Project Spend)).

-(e) A Capacity Provider may notify the Delivery Body and the CM Settlement Body, during the relevant Delivery Year and no later than two months prior to the subsequent Delivery Year, that it wishes to add one or more DSR CMU Component to a DSR CMU that is a Capacity Committed CMU (except if the CMU has been awarded a Capacity Agreement of a duration exceeding one Delivery Year and has not yet met the requirements of Rule 8.3.2 (DSR Test) and Rule 8.3.6 (Evidence of Total Project Spend)).
+(e) A Capacity Provider may notify the CM Settlement Body, during the relevant Delivery Year and no later than two months prior to the subsequent Delivery Year, that it wishes to add one or more DSR CMU Component to a DSR CMU that is a Capacity Committed CMU (except if the CMU has been awarded a Capacity Agreement of a duration exceeding one Delivery Year and has not yet met the requirements of Rule 8.3.2 (DSR Test) and Rule 8.3.6 (Evidence of Total Project Spend)).

-(f) When the Capacity Provider has notified Delivery Body and the CM Settlement Body in accordance with Rule 8.3.4(e), the Capacity Provider must provide the Delivery Body with the information for the new component(s), in accordance with Rules 8.3.3A(a)(i) and 8.3.3A(a)(ii).
+(f) When the Capacity Provider has notified the CM Settlement Body in accordance with Rule 8.3.4(e), the Capacity Provider must provide the CM Settlement Body with the information for the new component(s), in accordance with Rules 8.3.3A(a)(i) and 8.3.3A(a)(ii).

-(h) Where Rule 8.3.4(e) applies, within five Working Days of notification to the Delivery Body and the CM Settlement Body:
+(h) Where Rule 8.3.4(e) applies, within five Working Days of notification to the CM Settlement Body:

 (i) a Capacity Provider must, for each DSR CMU Component being added to the relevant DSR CMU:

-(aa) provide detailed line diagrams showing electrical configurations and metering sites at which the DSR CMU Components are located; and
+(aa)

-(i) A Capacity Provider may make notifications pursuant to Rules 8.3.4(b) and 8.3.4(e) jointly or separately for more than one component, and where applicable one or more CMUs, as part of one notification to the Delivery Body and CM Settlement Body.
+(i) A Capacity Provider may make notifications pursuant to Rules 8.3.4(b) and 8.3.4(e) jointly or separately for more than one component, and where applicable one or more CMUs, as part of one notification to the CM Settlement Body.

-(k) Following receipt of a notification pursuant to Rule 8.3.4(b) or Rule 8.3.4(e), the Delivery Body must update the Capacity Market Register within two Working Days to reflect the status of the relevant DSR CMU Components, as appropriate, as either:
+(k) Following receipt of a notification pursuant to Rule 8.3.4(b) or Rule 8.3.4(e), the CM Settlement Body must update the Capacity Market Metering Register within two Working Days to reflect the status of the relevant DSR CMU Components, as appropriate, as either:

 (i) “Notified Addition”; or